audy/audy.github.io/_posts/2020-05-14-Polyglot-Makefiles.md

 [Yes, this is possible](https://www.youtube.com/watch?v=BtyjaSqdh2I)

 Typing `make python` will print `hello, python!`.

-Notice that there is now a new directive, `.ONESHELL`.
+Notice that there is a variable `.ONESHELL` being set.
 Normally, `make` will evaluate each command in a separate shell meaning that, in this example, `greeting` would be undefined in the second line.
 Adding `.ONESHELL` to the top of your `Makefile`, as recommended by [someone else whose last name begins with Davis-\* and blogs about `make`](https://tech.davis-hansson.com/p/make/), causes multi-line code in the Make directive to be evaluated in a single call to Python.

+## R

 What about writing R in-line in a Makefile?
 Note the addition of `.SHELLFLAGS`.
 By default, `make` runs `SHELL -c "your\nscript\nhere"` which is not compatible